 Recently my brother Stephen was able to talk with a professor of church history about a very important aspect of American church history, the Crawford Toy controversy.
 This controversy, involving liberal teaching from an Old Testament interpretation and languages professor, was one of the first instances of major influence in the church from uniformitarian and Darwinian philosophies.
-Here is a quick account of Stephen’s conversation on this important topic, but be sure to listen to the full Answers Conversation episode (part 1 and part 2).
-The program is also available for download as a podcast and RSS feed.
+Here is a quick account of Stephen’s conversation on this important topic.

 The amazing part of this history is how its effect was seen not only in Toy but in the whole of the Southern Baptist Seminary.
 While concerned about his influence in the seminary, it took some time before then-president James.
 P. Boyce actually acted on Toy’s neo-orthodox views.
 The damage was largely done.
 Many students of the seminary had already learned his views on the inspiration of Scripture and many had accepted them.
 These were the next leaders and professors of the Southern Baptist Convention and seminaries.